lalosam/EasyHadoop/README.md

 I've tested the script with 2.6.0, 2.7.0 and 2.7.1.
 Other versions could be supported without warranty.

 The script set the required environment variabeles in ~/.bashrc file.
-To start using hadoop cmmands is necessary to start an new terminal session to load the new parameters (or sourcing ~/.bashrc script)
+To start using hadoop commands, it's necessary to start an new terminal session to load the new parameters (or sourcing ~/.bashrc script)

 the **bin** folder is included in the PATH, then you can execute hadoop commands in any place.